AnkhLoft/simple-node-api/README.md

 ## Todos

-- Single request with no parameters return numbers from 1 to 100 including the words 'Pé' and 'Do'
+- ~~Single request with no parameters return numbers from 1 to 100 including the words 'Pé' and 'Do'~~
-- Define interval of numbers to print in the request (only positive numbers)
+- ~~Define interval of numbers to print in the request (only positive numbers)~~
 - Create documentation
     - ~~Installation~~
-    - Swagger to document the API
+    - Use Swagger to document the API
 - Testing

-## Installation
+## Environment setup

-**Inside the project folder**
+**Inside the project folder, in the terminal run the following commands**

+### Installation
-Install the dependencies by running
+Install the project dependencies by running
 ```
 $ npm install
 ```

-## Run the server
+### Run the server
-In your terminal run
+Start the server by running
 ```
 $ npm start
 ```

-## Change the server port number
+### Change the server port number (only if you need)
 By default is set to 3000, you can change it by running

 ```